Chris Dobey

+He is a one-time World Championship semi-finalist, reaching the last four at the 2025 PDC World Championship.

+Early life

+Dobey was born in Bedlington in 1990.
+He comes from a darting family; his father Gordon and uncle Arthur both played league darts.
+Prior to playing darts, Dobey worked in traffic management.
+He played football in the Northern Football Alliance with his local team.

 Career

+Dobey started playing darts in 2010 at a local club.
+He received the nickname "Hollywood" due to wearing a baseball cap while playing darts.

+2015

-His first major TV appearance came in the 2015 UK Open where he lost 5–1 in the first round to Nathan Aspinall.
-At the 11th Players Championship of the year he had deciding leg victories over Jan Dekker, Kim Huybrechts and Max Hopp to reach the last 16 of a PDC event for the first time, where he was defeated 6–2 by Mark Webster.
-Dobey qualified for the 2015 World Series of Darts Finals and lost in a last leg decider to Terry Jenkins.
+Dobey's first major TV appearance came in the 2015 UK Open where he lost to Nathan Aspinall 5–1 in the first round.
+At Players Championship 11 he had deciding leg victories over Jan Dekker, Kim Huybrechts and Max Hopp to reach the last 16 of a PDC event for the first time, where he was defeated by Mark Webster 6–2.
+Dobey qualified for the 2015 World Series of Darts Finals and lost in a last leg decider to Terry Jenkins 6–5.